This post contains affiliate links. We may earn a commission when you purchase through our links, at no extra cost to you.

 Pros

-- Under $400 with 32GB RAM and 1TB SSD — exceptional value for the spec
+- Under $400 with 32GB RAM and 1TB SSD — exceptional value

 - Sufficient performance for video calls, cloud apps, and general office work